ansible/ansible/docs/docsite/rst/network_getting_started.rst

 Although there are many ways to supply credentials in Ansible in this case we are using ``ansible_user`` and ``ansible_ssh_pass`` as a simple example.

+..
+FIXME FUTURE Gundalow - Link to network auth & proxy page (to be written)

 .. warning:: Never store passwords in plain text